-One evening when Diane is out enjoying herself with a few drinks at a bar that is close to the military base, and she has a little too much to drink, she is offered a ride back to the base by her commanding officer, CAPTAIN JAKE NIXON and three Army Sergeants.
-But Nixon, and the three soldiers, have other plans for Diane.
-Back at the base she is raped by Nixon while the other men cheer him on.
-Devastated by the attack, she turns to her best friend, SABRINA SMITH, who is also an Army medic.
-Badly bruised with lacerations, Sabrina gives Diane medical attention.
+One evening when Diane is out enjoying herself with a few drinks at a bar that is close to the military base, and she has a little too much to drink, she is offered a ride back to the base by her commanding officer, Nixon and three Army Sergeants.
+Back at the base Diane is raped by Nixon while the other men cheer him on.

 Distraught, Diane begs Nixon for a discharge, but he refuses.
 Eventually, she takes matters into her own hands when she attempts to go AWOL.
 That plan is foiled by Nixon when he catches Diane and orders her back to the military base.

-Diane finally gets her discharge when her mother is killed in a car accident.
-Once home, Diane finds out she is pregnant.
-Dealing with post-traumatic stress disorder stemming from the rape, she doesn’t know how to deal with the emotional turmoil and the fact that she is caring the unborn child of a rapist.
-She struggles to figure out if she wants to keep the baby or abort it.
+Diane finally gets discharged when her mother is killed in a car accident.
+Once home, Diane finds out she is pregnant with Nixon’s baby.
+Diane, who relies heavily on her religious faith, is conflicted.
+She doesn’t know how to deal with the emotional turmoil that comes from carrying the unborn child of a rapist.
+Should she keep the baby or abort it?

-Eventually, Diane changes for the better and learns the tools to cope with PTSD when she starts going to counseling with PASTOR HALEY MITCHELL.
+Eventually, Diane’s life improves as she learns the tools to cope with PTSD when she starts going to counseling with PASTOR HALEY MITCHELL.
 She also takes riding lessons at the Bill Pickett Riding Academy and finds peace and relaxation grooming her horse at the stables.
 Overtime, Diane actually looks forward to becoming a mother despite how she got pregnant.